Eye Movement Desensitization and Reprocessing Therapy (EMDR Therapy)

 EMDR For Refugees With PTSD

-In a small-scale study conducted in 2018, researchers examined the advantages of EMDR therapy for Syrian refugees suffering from post-traumatic stress disorder (PTSD).
+In a small-scale study conducted in 2018, researchers examined the advantages of Eye Movement Desensitization and Reprocessing Therapy for Syrian refugees suffering from post-traumatic stress disorder (PTSD).
 The study involved 18 participants who received EMDR as part of a group therapy intervention.
 Remarkably, just over 61 percent of the participants no longer met the criteria for a PTSD diagnosis after the treatment.
 Moreover, those who underwent EMDR reported a reduction in symptoms of depression.

 EMDR For Psychosis